Chicago Hub Network

 If implemented, the plans would have some of the nation's fastest trains in Chicago, as it had in the 1930s and 1940s when the Twin Zephyrs, Twin Cities 400, and Hiawatha were based in the city.
 Chicago is North America's largest rail hub, and remains unsurpassed in the total number of passenger and freight trains that converge on any city on the continent.
 Chicago is a major hub for Amtrak, with 15 different lines terminating at the city's Union Station.
 Most existing passenger trains in the region operate at speeds of about 55 to 79 mph, although a few travel faster.
 The various plans have suggested speeds ranging from 110 to 220 mph for the core routes, as well as improved speeds for secondary routes.

-The Chicago–St. Louis rail line is being upgraded so passenger trains will be able to reach top speeds of 110 mph when traveling between Joliet and Carlinville.
+In 2023, the Chicago–St. Louis rail line was upgraded so passenger trains are able to reach top speeds of 110 mph when traveling between Joliet and Alton.